DiTsi/bookstack_exporter/README.md

 # Bookstack to Markdown exporter

-Fast developed project for export all pages from Bookstack to Markdown files.
+Fast developed project to export all pages from Bookstack to Markdown files.

 It creates `./downloads/<book name>/<page name>` structure to export Bookstack